NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Questions that deserve furtehr inquiry:
+Questions that deserve further inquiry:

 - Unexpected interactions with Meson and Ninja
   - Specially, vendoring and reproducibility.